themains/fewest_domains/readme.md

 $d$ is the set of all the domains we select for each respondent.

+Since the state of each domain is unknown, we have to solve for the worst case scenario: $p_i = .5$.

 ### Heuristics

 1. Strategy that *always* works from a s.e. perspective